tomduck/pandoc-eqnos/README.md

 Pandoc-eqnos requires [python], a programming language that comes pre-installed on macOS and most linux distributions.
 It is easily installed on Windows -- see [here](https://realpython.com/installing-python/).
 Either python 2.7 or 3.x will do.

-Pandoc-fignos may be installed using the shell command
+Pandoc-eqnos may be installed using the shell command

-    pip install pandoc-fignos --user
+    pip install pandoc-eqnos --user

 To upgrade to the most recent release, use

-    pip install --upgrade pandoc-fignos --user
+    pip install --upgrade pandoc-eqnos --user

 Pip is a program that downloads and installs modules from the Python Package Index, [PyPI].
 It is normally installed with a python distribution.